MustafaAnasKH99/Keylogger-for-Data-Analyses/Tutorial/README.md

-# For Beginner - Analyse your own daily activity by building a Python keylogger
+# For Beginners - Analyse your own daily activity by building a Python keylogger

 A while ago, I was curious to know more about my own activity on the web.
 I tried installing my browser search history and do some analysis on that but I didnt like the result considering the effort done to analyze such big data.
 I wanted to keep it simple.
 So I thought why not start by capturing every single word my keyboard types and see what I can conclude from there.